sysco-middleware/prometheus-jdbc-exporter/README.md

 ## Getting Started

-A YAML configuration file is required.
+A YAML configuration file or directory with multiple YAML configuration files is required.

 Here is a sample: